Tristan-dvr/KG_Marketplace/GithubReadme/Dialogues.md

 - `EnterPassword`: Opens a password input dialog.
     - **Usage**: `EnterPassword, Title, Password, DialogueOpen On Success, DialogueOpen On Failure`
     - **Description**: Opens a password input dialog with the specified title and password.
 If the player enters the correct password, the specified dialogue will be opened.
 Otherwise, the specified dialogue will be opened.

+- 'GuildAddLevel': Adds a level to the player's guild.
+    - **Usage**: `GuildAddLevel, Value`
+    - **Description**: Adds the specified amount of levels to the player's guild.

 Please note that you can use these commands within the player options of your dialogue entries to trigger specific actions or behaviors based on the player's choices.